jasmineortega/SheWoreWhat/README.rst

 **Under construction**

 A data-driven project focused on analyzing personal wardrobe trends through visualization.
 The project provides an organized dashboard of cost-per-wear, frequency of wear, and seasonality to advise more cost-effect wardrobe purchases.
-Built using Python and CSS.
+Built using Python, CSS.

 The Process
 -----------